Louuu03/CoinCuddles/README.md

 # Coin Cuddles

-Mutual financial/budgeting app with your partner!
+The best financial/budgeting app with your partner, family, or friends!

 Hide the information you prefer to keep private from your partner,